 Lord Andrew Adonis, the Labour peer and chair of European Movement UK, commented recently: “There is obviously a case for rejoining the EU… A majority of the public already think Brexit was a mistake.
 It won’t be long before there is majority support for moving step by step towards rejoin.”
 Grassroots for Europe agree with Lord Adonis.

-A ‘new deal’ with Europe could be a vote winner
+‘New deal’ could be vote winner

 In a related initiative, academics in clinical and social sciences have published new research in an London School of Economics blog post indicating potential broad public support (including by Leave voters) for a political party offering a ‘new deal’ with Europe.
 The researchers, Professors Richard P. Bentall, Paul Willner and Todd K. Hartman, say: “A party which supported a new deal with Europe would likely benefit at the ballot box by support from both Leavers and Remainers.”